Joan Benedict Steiger

-Joan Benedict Steiger (born July 21, 1927) is an American actress best known for her role as Edith Fairchild on General Hospital.
+Joan Benedict Steiger (July 21, 1927 – June 24, 2024) was an American actress best known for her role as Edith Fairchild on General Hospital.

 Early life and education

-Benedict Steiger was born in Brooklyn, New York and first performed at the age of seven at the Brooklyn Academy of Music.
-She continued her training at Rome Opera Ballet School before studying with acting coaches Robert Lewis and Stella Adler, founders of the Actors Studio in New York.
+Benedict Steiger was born in Brooklyn, New York, and first performed at the age of seven at the Brooklyn Academy of Music.
+She continued her training at Rome Opera Ballet School, before studying with acting coaches Robert Lewis and Stella Adler, founders of the Actors Studio in New York.